Open Call: Oil Drip Ritual

 We are looking for volunteers, performers, activists and participants to become part of a living installation in public space.

-Interested in joining?
-Contact meike.schuetzek@ocean-now.org via email and we will share details.
+Email meike.schuetzek@ocean-now.org and we will share with you details.

 Thank you for your support